xMegumi/sae-C/README.md

-🚀 **Welcome to World War 4 - The Game!** 🎮
+🎮 **Welcome to World War 4: The Game!** ⚔️

 🎯 Goal and Mechanics:

-The mission?
-Locate the hidden bunker reserve among 25 unique rooms.
-Navigate these directions:
+Your mission?
+Uncover the bunker reserve hidden within 25 rooms.

+Navigate using directional shortcuts:

-Up ⬆️
+Up (u)
-Down ⬇️
+Down (d)
-Left ⬅️
+Left (l)
-Right ➡️
+Right (r)
-Choose your character:
+For an easy save, exit by typing 'q'.
+Your progress will auto-save.

+🧑‍🤖 Choose Your Character:

-🧑 Human with 5 hearts, regenerating 2 at a time.
+Human (h): 5 hearts, regenerating 2 at once.
-🤖 Robot with 6 hearts, regenerating 1 at a time.
+Robot (r): 6 hearts, but regenerates one heart at a time.
-Inside each room, you'll encounter:
+Inside each room:

-⚠️ Traps to dodge
+⚠️ Traps to evade
 🦹 Monsters to confront
-🎁 Chests that hold 1-2 hearts or a weapon.
+🎁 Chests may contain 1-2 hearts or a weapon.
-The reserve harbors an epic monster, the final boss 🐉.
-But, you can't defeat it barehanded!
-Find the chest containing the weapon 🔫.
-Once equipped, battle the boss who has 3 hearts.
+The reserve holds an epic final boss 🐉.
+To defeat it, find the chest holding a weapon 🔫.
+Once equipped, face the boss with 3 hearts.

-Not explained in the game is the need for the weapon - discovery is part of the adventure!
-Defeating the boss means you win 🏆.
+Game tip: The weapon is the key to winning, but it's a discovery for players to uncover!

+Eliminate the final boss to claim victory 🏆!

 Thank you for reading!
 Good luck in World War 4!